- Obtaining Small Business Loans from the United States Government

 Loan Programs from SBA.gov – the Small Business Administration

 So, what is a small business owner to do?
 Enter the United States Federal government to the rescue!
 The U.S. Small Business Administration—also refereed to as the SBA —offers a variety of loan programs for very specific purposes.
 If you take the time to carefully review the business loan application checklist, and if a business qualifies, you may be eligible to obtain funding for your small business from the United States government.
 Take a moment to review the various loan programs out there for business owners.

 What is the SBA?

-The U.S. Small Business Administration (SBA) was created in 1953 as an independent agency of the federal government and intended to aid, counsel, assist and protect the interests of small business concerns, to preserve free competitive enterprise and to maintain and strengthen the overall economy of our nation.
+The U.S. Small Business Administration (SBA) was created in 1953 as an independent agency of the federal government.
+The intention was to aid, counsel, assist and protect the interests of small business concerns, to preserve free competitive enterprise and to maintain and strengthen the overall economy of our nation.

 Types of Small Business Loans Offered

 Next, the maximum loan amount is $50,000, but the average loan is about $13,000.
 Proceeds from a SBA loan cannot be used to pay existing debts or to purchase real estate.
-If you are awarded a SBA loan, the loan proceeds may be used to establish a new business or to assist in the acquisition, operation, or expansion of an existing business.
-There are many loan programs to consider.
+If you are awarded a SBA loan, the small business loan proceeds may be used to establish a new business or to assist in the acquisition, operation, or expansion of an existing business.

 – SBA offers several special purpose 7(a) loans to aid businesses that have been impacted by NAFTA, to provide financial assistance to Employee Stock Ownership Plans, and to help implement pollution control mechanisms.

-- Export Loan Programs – Approximately 70 percent of all U.S. exporters have 20 or fewer employees.
+– Approximately 70 percent of all U.S. exporters have 20 or fewer employees.
 SBA has placed a priority on helping these small business exporters by providing a number of loan programs specifically designed to help them develop exporting business plans.

-- Express & Pilot Programs – SBA’s Express and pilot programs offer streamlined and expedited loan procedures for particular groups of borrowers, notably active duty military personnel, veterans, and borrowers from distressed assets.
+– SBA’s Express and pilot programs offer streamlined and expedited loan procedures for particular groups of borrowers, notably active duty military personnel, veterans, and borrowers from distressed assets.

 SBA has programs and resources for everyone, regardless of age, gender, race, and financial status.

-- Native Americans – If you are a Native American seeking a certification for your small business, look no further than the Indian Affairs’ Division of Economic Development.
+– If you are a Native American seeking a certification for your small business, look no further than the Indian Affairs’ Division of Economic Development.
 The Division of Economic Development helps tribes foster strong reservation economies.

-Regardless of where the SBA staff is located, their commitment is universal—to help Americans start, build and grow businesses.
+Regardless of where the SBA staff is located, their commitment is universal.
+The SBA commitment is to help Americans start, build and grow businesses.
 Regardless of where the small business is located within the United States, there are many options available for funding.

 What about your business website needs?

-You might need to start a business website to check off all the business questions on your application.
+Finally, you might need to start a business website to check off all the business questions on your application.
 Website hosting firms that are professional, experienced and low-cost are not easy to find.
 The low-cost part is, but professional as in “green hosting” is not something that is really easy to find.
 Yes, there are many web hosts that pretend to be green.
 But be sure to check their resume before selecting them as your online parter.